|FREE LECTURE: Why Washi Works|

 Techniques learned: Dyeing with natural powders, such as tumeric, hibiscus flowers, persimmon, and many others easily obtained, exploiting the special characteristics of washi.

-Fully exploiting the beauty of washi’s multi-coloured, textured or patterned surfaces, you will match, compose and create cards, starting from models to demonstrate basic skills and possibilities—especially designed to reveal many of washi’s hidden dimensions and much to you about yourself.
+She will show you how cardmaking can be a potent medium of self-expression where inner creativity finds outer form—“a miniature art form”.
+You will fully exploit the beauty of washi’s multi-coloured, textured or patterned surfaces to match, compose and create cards, starting from models to demonstrate basic skills and possibilities—especially designed to reveal many of washi’s hidden dimensions and much to you about yourself.

 Techniques learned: Tapping your creative impulse, basic design concepts of theme, colour, composition, tool use, folding, measuring, cutting and pasting.

 |Thursday February 15, 2018|

 Give surfaces and extra dimension with this popular creative technique.
 With it, you can produce surfaces that are not only richly multi-coloured and variegated, but have sculptural qualities as well!
 Renée explores with you the time-honoured method of mixing paste made from corn-starch with acrylic paint.
 The striking sheets that result can be used for end-papers, collage elements, cards, wrapping paper, even wallpaper.
 You’ll use a variety of techniques to create traditional and contemporary designs, and even make your own tools.

 |3-Dimensional Paperworks: Origami Tesselations |